Skip to main content Skip to secondary navigation

 Research and Innovation

-Stanford research is remarkable in both its breadth and depth, with research programs that reflect the expertise, creativity and initiative of the faculty who set the research agenda.
-Faculty have a long tradition of engaging with their colleagues and students within Stanford’s schools and working across disciplines.
+Stanford research is remarkable in both its breadth and depth, with programs that reflect the expertise, creativity, and initiative of the faculty who set the research agenda.
+Faculty have a long tradition of engaging with their colleagues and students within Stanford’s schools and across disciplines.

 Sponsored Research

-There are more than 7,500 externally funded sponsored projects throughout the university, with the total sponsored support revenue of $2.2 billion during the fiscal year ending August 31, 2024, including the SLAC National Accelerator Laboratory (SLAC) and public assistance grant awards from the Federal Emergency Management Agency (FEMA).
-The federal government sponsors over three-quarters of these projects, including SLAC and FEMA awards.
+There are more than 7,500 externally funded sponsored awards throughout the university, with the total sponsored support revenue of $2.3 billion during the fiscal year ended August 31, 2025, including the SLAC National Accelerator Laboratory (SLAC).
+The federal government sponsors over 70% of these awards.

-There are 15 independent laboratories, centers and institutes under the Office of Vice Provost and Dean of Research that provide physical and intellectual intersections between schools and disciplines.
-These institutes are in line with Stanford’s long-standing tradition of crossing boundaries to tackle large problems, engaging faculty and their students in collaborations that range from international and economic studies to studies on the environment, energy and health.
-Visit the interdisciplinary programs website for more information.
+There are 15 independent laboratories, centers, and institutes under the Office of the Vice Provost and Dean of Research that provide physical and intellectual intersections between schools and disciplines.
+These institutes are in line with Stanford’s long-standing tradition of crossing boundaries to tackle large problems, engaging faculty and their students in collaborations that range from international and economic studies to studies on the environment, energy, and health.

 Policy Institutes